Sujaykiran2102/Ecommerce-Follow-Along/README.md

 Tech Stack Used
 Frontend: React, Tailwindcss

-# Milestone 3: Serevr setup and error handling.
+# Milestone 3: Server setup and error handling.
 Key Features:
 Organized backend code with a clear folder structure.
 Configured a Node.js server using Express to handle APIs.